ministryofjustice/analytics-platform-control-panel/doc/running.md

 ```
 Check that the environment variable `DB_HOST` is set to `localhost` - this is a recent revision to the `.env` file and may not be captured in your copy.

-See [Environment Variables Reference](environment.md) for details of other
+See [Control Panel settings and environment variables](environment.md) for details of other
-environment variable settings.
+setings and environment variables.

 ### Database